simongravelle/nmrformd/docs/source/tutorials/bulk-water.rst

     `matplotlib <https://www.matplotlib.org>`__ and NMRforMD must be
     installed.

-    The system is made of 300 TIP4P water molecules simulated in the NPT ensemble with `LAMMPS <https://www.lammps.org/>`__ at a temperature of 20°C. The total duration of the simulation is 1\,ns, and the timestep is 2 fs.
+    The system is made of 398 TIP4P water molecules simulated in the NPT ensemble with `LAMMPS <https://www.lammps.org/>`__ at a temperature of 300 K. The total duration of the simulation is 10\,ns, and the timestep is 2 fs.
 You can access the input files in this
     `repository <https://github.com/simongravelle/nmrformd/tree/main/examples>`__,
     which you can use to create larger system or longer trajectory.
 If